 The collective data in this newly published review support four key points with regard to sucralose safety:

 - There is no evidence of chemical concerns or toxicity;

-- At doses thousands of times the maximum expected daily intake in humans, toxicity and long-term carcinogenicity studies “showed no evidence of sucralose having carcinogenic potential.”
+- At doses hundreds of times the maximum expected daily intake in humans, toxicity and long-term carcinogenicity studies “showed no evidence of sucralose having carcinogenic potential.”

 The findings in this review are consistent with the reviews by the U.S. Food and Drug Administration (FDA), the European Food Safety Authority (EFSA), Health Canada, and many other health and regulatory agencies worldwide all that have approved sucralose as safe for consumption by the entire population.View full article Back to top

 Magnuson BA, et al. Biological Fate of Low Calorie Sweeteners Nutrition Reviews.
 2016; 74(11):670–689.